butler54/multitenant-cluster/README.md

 The objective is to configure all of this as GitOps.
 This includes the required base cluster configuration.
 For this a small number of specific tests are required.

+#### Simple VPC
+1. User can provision a 'VPC' which is a (C)UDN.
+That construct has an egress IP assigned to it and load balance IP's over the

 1. Demonstrating that CUDNs can be peered to a VRF, providing an service provider the flexibility to setup custom routes (north and south) for a tenant using a VRF-Lite pattern
 2. Demonstrating that egress IP + CUDN + metallb + egress services can provide the core of a VPC functionality for end users
 3. Service provider services: Demonstrate that a service provider can leak services in the cluster to allow a tenant to access a service they run from within a CUDN.

 ### Scenario 2
 I am a service provider providing a cloud experience for my tenants.
 This IaaS infrastructure allows a simple pattern: